hasindu2008/slow5lib/README.md

 make
 ```

-This will generate *lib/libslow5.a* for static linking and *libslow5.so* for dynamic linking.
+This will generate *lib/libslow5.a* for static linking and *lib/libslow5.so* for dynamic linking.

-The commands to zlib __development libraries__ on some popular distributions :
+The commands to install zlib __development libraries__ on some popular distributions :
 ```sh
 On Debian/Ubuntu : sudo apt-get install zlib1g-dev
 On Fedora/CentOS : sudo dnf/yum install zlib-devel